-ICD-11 Beta Phase started on 14 May 2012.
-The final version of ICD-11 will be released in 2018.
+The ICD-11 Beta Phase started on 14 May 2012.
+The final version of ICD-11 will be released in June 2018.
 This announcement clarifies that the ICD-11 Beta version is not final, and will continue to be enhanced by input from multiple stakeholders for 5 years during the Beta Phase.

-The ICD-11 Beta website clearly states CAVEATS that:
+The ICD-11 Beta website clearly states certain CAVEATS that: